-a) Openness - the requirement to disclose all interests and duties is well understood, accepted and followed throughout the business.
-All Designated Persons are expected to proactively disclose their interests and duties at the time of their appointment and on an ongoing basis.
+- a) Openness the requirement to disclose all interests and duties is well understood, accepted and followed throughout the business.
+All Designated Persons are expected to proactively disclose their interests and duties at the time of their appointment and on an ongoing basis. - b) Transparency a summary of the Conflicts Management Policy and the Register of Relevant Conflicts of Interests and Duties is made publicly available on relevant websites.